rehnd/cme342/project/lsmoothing/README.md

 variety of machines, and each machine can have its own set of rules for how to best optimize a `do concurrent` loop.
 Therefore, one machine might use vectorization while another might implement threading, depending on how the compiler decides to optimize the code.
+This allows for fine-grained optimization for a particular machine or computer architecture, while not sacrificing generality in the code itself.

 ## 2. Runtime performance of MPI Fortran and Coarray Fortran
 In the first homework assignment, we implemented a solution to the